 Colonel Winquist holds a Bachelor of Science Degree in the Administration of Justice from Roger Williams University and a Master of Science Degree in the Administration of Justice from Anna Maria University.
 Colonel Winquist is also a graduate of the 2012/251st session of the Federal Bureau of Investigation's (FBI) National Academy in Quantico, V.A.

-Major Patalano is a twenty (20) year veteran of the Cranston Police Department, second in command of the police department and currently serves as the Chief of Administrative Services.
+Major Todd Patalano has been a member of the Cranston Police Department since 1995.
+He is second in command of the police department since 2014 and currently serves as the Chief of Administrative Services.

 Major Patalano’s previous assignments include having served as the Commander of the Office of Professional Standards Division, Inspectional Services Division, Patrol Division, Planning and Research Division and Training Division.
 Major Patalano has also served as a supervisor in the Detective Division as well as an undercover investigator in the Special Investigations Unit.

-He has recently served as the department’s Accreditation Manager leading to the successful reaccreditation by the prestigious Commission on Accreditation for Law Enforcement Agencies (CALEA) in 2015.
-He has previously served as an instructor at the Rhode Island Municipal Police Training Academy and as the Department’s Civil Rights Officer, amongst many other assignments.
+He has also served as the department’s Accreditation Manager leading to the successful reaccreditation by the prestigious Commission on Accreditation for Law Enforcement Agencies (CALEA).
+He has previously served as an FBI Certified Firearms Instructor, Rhode Island Municipal Police Training Academy Instructor and as the Department’s Civil Rights Officer, amongst numerous other assignments.

 Major Patalano holds a Master of Science Degree from Roger Williams University School of Justice Studies- Executive Law Enforcement program and a Bachelor of Science Degree from Roger Williams University – Administration of Justice program.
 He is also a graduate of the Command Training Series for Executive Development from Roger Williams University.